 about this project

-Women’s words, stories, diaries, memoirs, and auto/biographies have always felt like friends and accomplices, compasses and buoys, fables and allegories by which to navigate the multiverse and our experiences within these particular bodies.
-Certainly in similarity but maybe especially in difference, personal narratives spark and balm and galvanize our souls.
-To learn about the lives of others is to dissolve the boundaries between us, towards a greater knowing of the connections across us and of the happenings within us.
-To share our own is to make a reciprocal offering.
-To engage with longform traditions, particularly in a shortform culture, is an intentional act of patience, resistance, and reclamation.
+Women’s words, stories, songs, artworks, and auto/biographies have always felt like friends and accomplices, compasses and buoys, fables and allegories by which to navigate the infinite universe and our experiences here within these infinite/simal bodies.
+Certainly through similarity and maybe especially through difference, personal narratives can uniquely spark and balm and galvanize the soul.
+To learn about the lives of others is to soften the boundaries between us, towards a greater understanding of the connections across us and the happenings within us.
+To share our own is to make a reciprocity.
+To engage with longform and constructive traditions, particularly in a shortform and destructive era, is an intentional act of patience, resistance, and reclamation.

-So, the Infinite Scroll Project is an offering to anyone else who is grappling with the polarities and possibilities of now, whether in your own being or in our larger world, and with a prayer that you find nourishment here.
-In this astonishing era, through our rotations of delirium and renewal, may it bring resonance or catharsis, medicine or benefit, to you or someone you cherish.
+So, the Infinite Scroll is an offering to anyone else grappling with the polarities and possibilities of now, whether in your own spirit or in our wider world, and with a prayer that you find nourishment here.
+While published openly, it may feel most attuned to fellow femme, queer, and/or neurodivergent survivors.
+But whoever you are, in this astonishing moment, through our rotations of delirium and renewal, I hope this project brings resonance or catharsis, medicine or magic, to you or someone you cherish.

 about this time capsule & living library